-On the other hand, if you have all the details taken care of and are well prepared - and you know this to be true because you've ticked things off a list - then your mind can feel unencumbered and freed up to better enjoy the present, without distracting thoughts.
+On the other hand, if you have all the details taken care of and are well prepared - and you know this to be true because you've ticked things off a well organised list - then your mind can feel unencumbered and freed up to better enjoy the present, without distracting thoughts.

 When holidays are discussed in lunch rooms and social meetings, overseas travel tends to be more highly regarded than domestic travel, or "staying home".
 It's as if going to faraway foreign destinations is more desirable, and travel within one's own country is second best ... something you only do if you can't afford to go overseas.

 Think about that a moment.
 For every foreign country which seems appealing and desirable to visit - isn't that country "home" for the people who live in it?
-Why can't it be just as appealing to travel there for those who are already there?
+Why can't it be just as appealing to travel in for those who are already there?

 Millions of people each year travel half way across the planet to visit Australia - because they think the country is a great place to have a holiday in.
 It would be a pity if I let some overseas travel prejudices stop me enjoying this country in the same way - just because I live in it.
 The fact that I live here just makes it more convenient.